 - Women without a male partner who perform a donor semen treatment.

-Several oocytes are extracted from the patient for fertilization in the laboratory.
-To do this, the patient receives a hormonal treatment that will stimulate the growth of the ovarian follicles, in which the oocytes are contained.
+Several eggs are extracted from the patient for fertilization in the laboratory.
+To do this, the patient receives a hormonal treatment that will stimulate the growth of the ovarian follicles, in which the eggs are contained.
 After approximately 10 days, the follicular puncture is programmed and is carried out in the operating theatre with the patient sedated.

-Each oocyte is placed on a plate at 37ºC, and a single sperm is introduced into it using a special micro-needle.
+Each egg is placed on a plate at 37ºC, and a single sperm is introduced into it using a special micro-needle.

 After fertilization, the embryos are cultured for five days until they reach the blastocyst stage, after which the best quality ones are selected to be transferred to the patient.